Carroll Senior High School: Tennis

 Southlake has produced seven individual tennis state champions, Doug Fike (1996), Justin Hunter (1998), Arman Dave (2016), a doubles team consisting of Matt Landers and Alec Reusche (2016), and another consisting of Brennan Becicka and Rosabella Andrade (2022).
-In 1998, Hunter also won the school's only high school national championship.
-Corey Aldridge is the current head coach and was named Texas Division High School Coach of Year by USPTA in 2016.
+In 1998, Hunter also won the school's only high school national championship for tennis.
+Head coach Corey Aldridge was named Texas Division High School Coach of Year by USPTA in 2016, and 2022 6A Coach of the Year by the Texas Tennis Coaches Association.